nlehir/Visu/README.md

-# Introduction to algorithms course
+# Visualization of massive data.
 This repository contains slides and exercices for 5th year students at epitech for the course "Visualization of massive data".